I no longer discuss business over the phone.

 “You know how you feel when you go to the grocery store and you’re hungry?
 I want my website to have that kind of feel…“

-These details can go round and round in circles like this where the client may feel they’ve “got it all out” and explained it very well (assuming that if the pro is really a pro they should be able to take these details and run with it).
+These details can go round and round in circles like this where the client may feel they’ve “gotten it all out” and explained it very well (assuming that if the pro is really a pro they should be able to take these details and run with them).
 It just doesn’t always work that way.
 We all have different perspectives and a phone conversation is not the right form of communication to get pertinent details out.